Lawyer sues over portrayal as degenerate 'Rugrat' in 'Wolf of Wall Street'

 Greene also takes offense to his character being portrayed "as a criminal, drug user, degenerate, depraved, and/or devoid of any morality or ethics," according to the court papers.

-Viacom Inc-owned (VIAB.O) Paramount Pictures said it had no comment when contacted about the lawsuit.
+Viacom Inc-owned Paramount Pictures said it had no comment when contacted about the lawsuit.

 Actor P.J.
 Byrne plays the character based on Greene in the film that has been nominated for five Oscars, including best picture, best director for Scorsese and best actor for DiCaprio, who plays Belfort.